-If you’re heading to Boston in April, use this playbook to the Boston Patriots Day celebrations.
-From the lantern lighting on the eve of Patriots Day, to the parade that kicks off the commemorative celebration of The Revolutionary War on the 3rd Monday in April, this post covers the details of the exciting events in the area.
+If you’re heading to Boston in April, use this playbook to the Boston Patriots Day celebration.
+This post covers the details of the exciting events in the area.

 The Revolutionary War comes to life every year in Boston, Massachusetts, on Patriots Day.
 Celebrated on the third Monday in April — with festivities starting the preceding weekend — Patriots Day commemorates the first Revolutionary War battles.
 The fun festivities include special events and reenactments throughout the city at historic sites like Old North Bridge.
 The Patriots Day Parade kicks off at City Hall Plaza and ends at Paul Revere Mall with a reenactment of Paul Revere’s midnight ride.
 Here is how to take it all in during your visit.